 It was a just over a week before Christmas when panic set in.
-However, this wasn’t just your normal ‘festive fear’ of thinking about last minute gifts, and making sure everything is in ready for the big day (I really wished it was).
+However, this wasn’t just your normal ‘festive fear’ of thinking about last-minute gifts, and making sure everything is in ready for the big day (I really wished it was).
 As you may have seen during last week, I suffered from a really bad anxiety attack, that caused me to have what can only be described as one of the worst mental health experiences I have had in a long time.
 There is no denying that I am open and honest about my illness, and will always continue to be so, as it is important to share the real truth behind the content you see on a daily basis.

 As you may have seen during last week, I suffered from a really bad anxiety attack, that caused me to have what can only be described as one of the worst mental health experiences I have had in a long time.
 There is no denying that I am open and honest about my illness, and will always continue to be so, as it is important to share the real truth behind the content you see on a daily basis.

 There were a number of different things that contributed to this huge change in my mindset, but I don’t really want to talk too much about the specific details as it isn’t the place to discuss them.
-Alls that I can tell you is that they really impacted on my self-worth, as I began to doubt whether there was any point of carrying on anymore.
+All that I can tell you is that they really impacted on my self-worth, as I began to doubt whether there was any point of carrying on anymore.
 That feeling was so raw and powerful beyond words.
-It consumed every thought, paralysing my cognitive processing, stopping me from concentrating on anything other than the sheer pain that I was filled with in my head.
+It consumed every thought, paralysing my cognitive processing, stopping me from concentrating on anything other than the sheer pain that I was filled within my head.

 What I am about to say really is a struggle to admit to and something that I am almost ashamed of admitting, but it happened so it would be wrong to deny it ever happening.

 I didn’t want to eat.
 My appetite diminished within seconds of this happening, and there was no escaping that anorexia had risen its head and demanded that I didn’t need or deserve to eat again.
-In that moment I really thought that this was it, I was going to be condemned to the raptures of an eating disorder once more, and this time there would be no way out.
+At that moment I really thought that this was it, I was going to be condemned to the raptures of an eating disorder once more, and this time there would be no way out.
 Can you imagine that feeling?
 Believing that your life is over before you barely begun after fighting so hard to get to where you are already.
 I will never forget how this feels.
 In some ways it is a good thing, as in times like this, it gives me the determination to never fall back completely, and see that I am capable of overcoming anything that gets in the way.

 Through so many different pressure in life, I had hit ‘rock bottom’ doubting my entire existence, conflicting all that I truly believed in, leaving no room for positivity.
 I will never forget how that feels.
 In some ways it is a good thing, as in times like this, it gives me the determination to never fall back completely, and see that I am capable of overcoming anything that gets in the way.

-Thankfully with my mum by my side, who came to me and supporting through it all, I was able to continue on as I would have done, eating well and not panicking through ED thoughts.
+Thankfully with my mum by my side, who came to me and support through it all, I was able to continue on as I would have done, eating well and not panicking through ED thoughts.
 This was a miracle.
 Never did I think in a million years that I could experience those extremely terrifying thoughts and make it through on such a high note.
 Sure I wasn’t bouncing off the walls, but I had carried on as normal acting just in the same way that I usually do.

 So many people like myself will suffer badly from mental health issues, at this time of year, and it isn’t to be laughed at or chastised in any way.
 One disorder in particular that gets negative comments thrown at it is SAD;